SharathcAcharya/mflix/IMPLEMENTATION_COMPLETE.md

 ## 🎬 You're All Set!

-Your MFlix Netflix Clone is ready to launch!
+Your ScreenPlex Netflix Clone is ready to launch!

 **Next Steps:**
 1. Follow the setup instructions above